jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 *   **Soul color:** Yellow and green mixed
 *   **Intelligence:** Mortal-like

 Mechanids are humanoid constructs the Magellians used as servants and soldiers.
 They are a kind of Mikton, inhabiting a clockwork vessel.
+Mechanids are often skilled with both melee and ranged weapons, as well as tactically clever.

 #### Warpuppets